-mins sixth issue, Sharma argues that the expert testimony of Jeanne Mcclure is not rehable.
-Jeanne Mcclure, a hearsed GrA and expert witness for Routh, testified that the trust income was community property.
+In his sixth issue, Sharma argues that the expert testimony of Jeanne incolure is not renable.
+Jeanne incolure, a needsed Gra and expert witness for Routh, testified that the trust income was community property.
 On appeal, Sharma challenges the admissibility of and the weight to be given to McClure's expert testimony.